 Filing for personal bankruptcy can be a solution for the stress you experience whenever you hear the phone ring and a way for you to take control of your finances again.

-Bankruptcy stops creditors from continuing to bother you
+Bankruptcy stop creditors from harassing you

 Collection companies know that they can only call you so many times and during certain times of day, but even if they comply with all of the rules, their frequent attempts to contact you can feel like harassment.